ankaAR/bestiario5e/_creatures/ancient-bronze-dragon.md

 ***Breath Weapons (Recarga 5-6).*** The dragon uses one of the following breath weapons.

 Lightning Breath.
 The dragon exhales lightning in a 120-foot line that is 10 feet wide.
-Each creature in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) lightning damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.

 Repulsion Breath.
 The dragon exhales repulsion energy in a 30-foot cone.
 Each creature in that area must succeed on a DC 23 Strength saving throw.
 On a failed save, the creature is pushed 60 feet away from the dragon.